dgrinenko/google-cloud/docs/BigQueryExecute-action.md

 ----------
 **Project ID**: Google Cloud Project ID, which uniquely identifies a project.
 It can be found on the Dashboard in the Google Cloud Platform Console.
+This is the project that the BigQuery SQL will run in.

 **SQL**: The SQL command to execute.

-**Legacy**: Specified whether to use BigQuery's legacy SQL dialect for this query.
-By default this property is set to 'false'.
-If set to 'false', the query will use BigQuery's Standard SQL.
+**Dialect**: Specified the dialect for the BigQuery SQL.
+The value must be 'legacy' or 'standard'.
+If set to 'standard', the query will use BigQuery's standard SQL: https://cloud.google.com/bigquery/sql-reference/.
+If set to 'legacy', BigQuery's legacy SQL dialect will be used for this query.

 **Mode**: Mode to execute the query in.
 The value must be 'batch' or 'interactive'.
-A batch query is executed as soon as possible and count towards the concurrent rate limit and the daily rate limit.
+A batch query is executed as soon as possible and counts towards the concurrent rate limit and the daily rate limit.
 An interactive query is queued and started as soon as idle resources are available, usually within a few minutes.
 If the query hasn't started within 3 hours, its priority is changed to 'interactive'.